CleverCloud/documentation/content/guides/astro.md

 ### Inject environment variables

-Environment variables are used to control the deplotment behavior, and depend on the type of application and your package manager.
+Environment variables are used to control the deployment behavior, and depend on the type of application and your package manager.
 Find right below the ones that apply for your application.

 {{% /steps %}}